MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 # BambooHR Microsoft 365 Copilot People Connector

-The BambooHR Microsoft Copilot People connector allows organizations to index profiles from BambooHR into Microsoft Graph, making them accessible across Microsoft 365 experiences, including Microsoft 365 Copilot.
+The BambooHR Microsoft 365 Copilot connector allows organizations to index profiles from BambooHR into Microsoft Graph, making them accessible across Microsoft 365 experiences, including Microsoft 365 Copilot.

-This guide is for Microsoft 365 administrators or anyone responsible for configuring, managing, and monitoring the BambooHR Microsoft Copilot People connector.
+This guide is for Microsoft 365 administrators or anyone responsible for configuring, managing, and monitoring the BambooHR Microsoft 365 Copilot connector.

 ## Capabilities